-To encourage research on women and their contributions to society, and to promote active learning and scholarship, the Gannon Center for Women and Leadership is pleased to sponsor the Faculty Fellowship Program in Women's Studies Scholarship.
-Funded by the Gannon Center's Endowment, up to two fellows will be appointed for the Spring semester each year and released from a semester of teaching.
-(The fellowship does not include release from the faculty member's other departmental or college duties.
-Faculty applying for the program should negotiate these duties with his/her chair and/or Dean.)
-Special consideration will be given to the study of women and leadership.
+To encourage research on women and their contributions to every sector of society and to promote scholarship, the Gannon Center for Women and Leadership is pleased to sponsor the Faculty Fellowship Program for tenure-track professors at Loyola University Chicago.
+Funded by the Gannon Center's endowment, up to two fellows will be appointed annually and the Gannon Center will fund their teaching replacements.
+(The Fellowship does not include release from the faculty member's other departmental or college duties.
+Faculty applying for the program should negotiate these duties with his/her Chair and/or Dean.)
+Special considerations will be given to the study of women and leadership.

 The Fellowship Program is designed to support: